-Ensuring the fair and inclusive growth of biofuels industries in the state will require a shared set of guiding principles.
-These should include a focus on resilient economic development, sustainable land use and transportation planning, consideration of environmental burden (both historic and forecasted), economic and climate resilience for underserved communities, impact on rural and forested communities, and wildfire vulnerability.
-The following principles should guide both future research in this area, and, specifically, state funding allocations associated with forest biomass use:
+Enabling and ensuring the equitable, inclusive, and sustainable growth of biofuels industries in the state will require a shared set of guiding principles.
+These include a focus on resilient economic development, sustainable land use, sustainable transportation planning, consideration of environmental burden (both historic and forecasted), economic and climate resilience for underserved communities, impact on rural and forested communities, and wildfire vulnerability.
+The following principles are developed to guide both (1) state funding allocations associated with forest biomass use and forest restoration and (2) future research focused on forest biofuels use and forest biofuels markets.

-- 1. Ensure that sustainable forest restoration, economic feasibility, and environmental and social equity are weighted equally in each recommendation. - 2.
-Ensure rural, community-scale economic development alongside sustainable forest management. - 3.
-Ensure source communities are beneficiaries of biofuels production and sustainable resource management. - 4.
-Ensure projects are compatible with surrounding land use and communities. - 5.
-Enable restorative outcomes for under-resourced and under-served communities.
+1. Ensure that sustainable forest restoration, economic feasibility, and environmental and social equity are weighted equally in each recommendation

+2. Ensure rural, community-scale economic development alongside sustainable forest management

+- 3. Ensure projects are compatible with surrounding land use and communities - 4.
+Enable restorative outcomes for under-resourced and under-served communities

+Metrics of evaluation for environmental vulnerability, socioeconomic status and demography play an important role the delineation of public funds for sustainable forest restoration and wildfire prevention and mitigation in the state.
+However, rural communities in headwaters regions face a unique suite of socioeconomic and environmental burdens which are not accounted for under existing tools.
+As a result, public investment in biofuels industry growth and sustainable forest restoration will benefit from more effective tools to enable sustainable forest management, reduction of community climate and wildfire vulnerability, and promotion of rural economic resilience.

 There is a research gap in understanding the overlay of vulnerability to wildfire, economic resilience, and environmental burden associated with sustainable forest management and biofuels industries.
-At present, there are few useful tools that point to where best to invest in forested areas for sustainable forest management scaling with an equity and economic resilience lens.
-Rather, the most commonly used tool is the CalEnviroscreen tool which was established to identify regions with significant historic environmental burden and does not account for economic and environmental vulnerability such as wildfire.
 By identifying those socio-economically challenged communities at risk of wildfire where sustainable forest restoration projects are feasible, decision makers would be better informed as to where biofuels industry development should be prioritized.